ankit8898/optimizely_server_side/Readme.md

 end
 ```

-EXPERIMENT_KEY: The experiment key that you will be getting while setting up your experiment from https://app.optimizely.com.
+`EXPERIMENT_KEY`: The experiment key that you will be getting while setting up your experiment from https://app.optimizely.com.

-VARIATION_ONE_KEY: Key for Variation one.
+`VARIATION_ONE_KEY`: Key for Variation one.
 This will be also set when setting up experiment

-VARIATION_TWO_KEY: Key for Variation two.
+`VARIATION_TWO_KEY`: Key for Variation two.
 This will be also set when setting up experiment

-VARIATION_DEFAULT_KEY: Key for default experience.
+`VARIATION_DEFAULT_KEY`: Key for default experience.
 This will be also set when setting up experiment

 ![alt text](https://github.com/ankit8898/optimizely_server_side/blob/master/docs/screenshot.png "Logo Title Text 1")

 ### Testing

 Gem uses rspec for unit testing